maxshafer/shafer-research-group/content/home/welcome.md

 <br>

 We study the evolution and genomics of sleep variation across ~~fish~~ *_animals_* using a two-pronged macro- and micro-evolutionary approach.
-We leverage the amazing diversity in sleep related phenotypes that we have discovered across both African cichldi fish (micro-evolution), and across the larger radiations of bony and cartilaginous fishes (macro-evolution).</p>
+We leverage the amazing diversity in sleep related phenotypes that we have discovered across both <b>African cichlid fish</b> (micro-evolution), and across the larger radiations of <b>bony and cartilaginous fishes</b> (macro-evolution).</p>